pishoyg/coptic/README.md

 1. **Add word derivations to a TSV, and then to the flashcards.**

-1. **Incorporate copticsite.com's dictionary into a package.** The data is poor-quality and unkeyed, but easier to incorporate.
+1. **Incorporate copticsite.com's dictionary into a deck.** The data is poor-quality and unkeyed, but easier to incorporate.

 1. **Incorporate Scriptorium's data.
 Gain familiarity with their platform.